 The Civil War was 1861-1865 and when amendments were drafted to the Constitution in 1867 to remove the right to discriminate those amendments were to be for all people.
 The back room political deals limited the freedoms only to men and turned the knife in women's backs by inserting the word "male" for the first time into the Constitution.
-The "Really Again" rings true in light of the fact that in 1870 the Federal Government criminalized abortion for the first time in the United States for all US women and in 1873 the Comstock Laws made it a crime to put any information into the mail regarding contraception.
+The "Really Again" rings true in light of the fact that in 1873 the Comstock Laws made it a crime to put any information into the mail regarding contraception.
+States then passed their own form of the Comstock Laws.
+(The discovery of vulcanized rubber allowed condoms to be massed produced by 1855) By 1880 every State had criminalized abortion.
 (See United States Herstory Timeline http://bit.ly/2y9sxvF)

 Basically after the Civil War the men decided that women, instead of being given equal protection of the law and the right to vote, were to be enslaved as the Life Bearers.
 It is true that war falls longest, hardest and cruelest on the backs of women.
 Today, we are in a place in history where women's basic human rights are a political football "Really Again"